jahed/react-dojo/docs/source/session-2/migrating-our-page.md

 ### Keyword Conflicts

-For one, as mentioned before, the `class` attribute conflicts with JavaScripts `class` keyword, so we need to use `className` instead in JSX.
+For one, the `class` attribute conflicts with JavaScripts `class` keyword, so we need to use `className` instead in JSX.

 ### Props aren't Attributes!

 While some props are similar to attributes, some aren't.
 The `style` prop for example takes an object rather than a string like it would in HTML.
 So...

 ```
 style="background-image: url('/images/dominion.jpg');"